London Air Travel » British Airways » BA100 »

-This set the course for BA the rest of the decade with a focus on improving its balance sheet, removing legacy complexity and no significant capacity growth.
+This set the course for BA the rest of the decade with a focus on improving its balance sheet by selling its 25% stake in Qantas and disposing of regional operations, simplifying its aircraft fleet, removing legacy complexity and no significant capacity growth.
 It was only towards the start of this decade did BA start growing again.

 “It’s Better To Be There”

 Some months after 11 September 2001, BA sought to encourage passengers to fly again.